FINAL LAST EXTENSION ANNOUNCED!

-The online open consultative process will last 2 weeks from 4-18 November.
+The online open consultative process was originally scheduled to last 2 weeks from 4-18 November.

 The aim of the online dialogue is to identify further research needs and formulate recommendations that in the medium to long term can lead to upscaling finance for sustainable and inclusive landscapes.

 A White Paper, in preparation of the GLF Finance Event in Luxembourg has also been developed, summarizing the main content of the draft study.

 We look forward to your participation!

 The Forest, Trees and Agroforestry (FTA) program of the CGIAR aims to contribute to reducing poverty, ensuring food and nutrition security for all, addressing climate change, protecting natural resources and ecosystem services, and achieving sustainable production and consumption by enhancing the role of forests, trees and agroforestry systems in addressing these challenges.
 FTA considers the landscape the spatial unit appropriate to study the role of forests, trees and agroforestry in addressing the above challenges, recognizing that sustainability of landscapes depends on seeking a balance between different land uses, which achieves maximum synergies and minimizes trade-offs.
 Understanding how to increase investments in sustainable land uses in such landscapes, and improving their social and environmental impacts, is one of the priorities of the FTA program.